-Instead of both your front and rear brake pads wearing down together, it is rather more likely that one end of your vehicle will take more damage than the other.
+Instead of both your front and rear brake pads wearing evenly, it is much more likely that one end of your vehicle will need to be replaced.
 This is so because when you press the brakes, the front end of your vehicle usually uses more force to halt the vehicle in comparison to the rear end.
-Therefore, you will notice that the brakes on the front end wear down much faster.
+Therefore, you will notice that the brakes on the front end wear down much quicker.

-Also, in order to counter this imbalance, the brakes on the front of the vehicle are usually thicker and harder and the brakes on the rear of the vehicle are thinner.
+Also, in order to counter this imbalance, the brakes on the front of the vehicle are usually thicker and larger whereas the brakes on the rear of the vehicle are usually smaller.
 Hence, there is a considerable price difference between the front and rear brakes replacement.

 It goes without saying that the age of the car will have an effect on the bill you pay for any replacement.
 This is because as the vehicle ages, the model of the vehicle becomes old.
 Not only is it difficult to find parts of older models; but when you do find them, they are priced very high.
 Classic cars, at times, are not repaired by the usual mechanics/ garages.
 Oftentimes, one has to approach a specialist who knows the best place to buy the parts from as well as has the experience to work with classic cars.

 Usually, when you take your vehicle to the garage for brake pads replacement, you will notice that the mechanic not only replaces it but also suggests some other replacements or fixations (which he deems ‘necessary’).
 Now, we’re not saying that they’re always trying to make a profit out of you.
 On the contrary, we advise you to take them up on the extras because they do have more experience and in the long run, the replacement will seem worthwhile.